ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideWindows.md

 ![Image 3: Do you want to run this application?](files/Run_file.PNG "Image 3: Do you want to run this application?")

-Follow the installation dialog box to finish with the installation of the workspace app (Refer to **_image 4_** to see what it would look like when istalling).
+Follow the installation dialog box to finish with the installation of the workspace app (Refer to **_image 4_** to see what it would look like when installing).

 ![Image 4: Installing Citrix Workspace](files/Installing_app.PNG "Image 4: Installing Citrix Workspace Dialog box")